Nicholas Sarkozy did not walk out of the G20 summit.

 Thank you so much for calling on me.

-Now no, please ask your question.
+Now, now, please ask your question.

 That's quite all right.

-Uh here's Justin uh Justin Justin Webb of the BBC.
+Here's Justin Webb of the BBC.

-In the spirit of openness, uh, which you are going to run your administration, could you give us an insight in areas where you came to London wanting something but didn't get it?
+In the spirit of openness, which you are going to run your administration, could you give us an insight in areas where you came to London wanting something but didn't get it?

-Where you compromised, where you gave something away to achieve an agreement.
+Where you compromised, where you gave something away to achieve an agreement?

 I'd rather not specify what those precise items would be because it's a collective document.

-If you had imagined ten years ago or twenty years ago or thirty years ago that you'd have uh the leaders of Germany, France, China, Russia, Brazil, South Africa, a president of the United States named Obama,
+If you had imagined 10 years ago or 20 years ago or 30 years ago that you'd have the leaders of Germany, France, China, Russia, Brazil, South Africa, a president of the United States named Obama, former adversaries, in some cases, former mortal enemies, negotiating this swiftly on behalf of fixing the global economy,

 It happened before everybody got there.